 - 2 Pounds of Kielbasa

-- 3 Pounds of Red Potatoes
+- 2 Pounds of Red Potatoes

-- 10 Pieces of Corn on the Cob
+- 12 Pieces of Corn on the Cob

 - Old Bay Seasoning and Parsley Flakes for garnish

-- Cut sausage in to 2 oz. pieces
+- Cut sausage into 2 oz. pieces

-- Cut potatoes into similar sized pieces to cook evenly.
+- Cut potatoes into similar-sized pieces to cook evenly.

-Cooking the Corn on the Cob and Red Potatoes
+Cooking the Red Potatoes

 First, place the red potatoes into your pot of boiling water.
-Boil the potatoes until a fork can penetrate the potatoes, but they are still firm.
-Once the water is boiling, it will take about 20 minutes for the potatoes to cook.
-Don’t overcook the potatoes because the potato skins will separate from the potato, and the potatoes will become too soft.
-Test the potatoes with a fork about every 5 minutes for firmness while boiling.
-When the potatoes are close to being done, you will start to smell the potatoes.
-Make sure to cut your potatoes into similar size pieces before cooking them.
-This way, your potatoes will all finish cooking at the same time.
+Then, boil the potatoes until a fork can penetrate them but they are still firm.
+Next, once the water is boiling, it will take about 20 minutes for the potatoes to finish cooking.
+Another way to tell the potatoes are close to being done is that you will smell the aroma of the potatoes.
+Adding some sausage to the potatoes while they are boiling will enhance the flavor of the potatoes.

 Cooking the Shrimp and Sausage

-More Shrimp Boil recipe Tips
+More Shrimp Boil Recipe Tips